AdobeDocs/experience-manager-core-components.en/help/components/teaser.md

 * **Inherit featured image from page** - Use the image defined in the page properties of the linked page or the current page if none is found.
 * **Image asset** - Drop an asset from the [asset browser](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/environment-tools.html) or tap the **browse** option to upload from a local file system.
   * Tap or click **Clear** to de-select the currently selected image.
+  * Tap or click **Pick** to open the [asset browser](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/environment-tools.html) to select an image.
+    * If [Next Generation Dynamic Media features](#next-gen-dm) are enabled, you have multiple options for picking an asset:
+      * **Local** selects from the local AEM asset library.
+      * **Remote** selects from a Dynamic Media library outside of your AEM instance.
   * Tap or click **Edit** to [mange the renditions of the asset](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/manage-digital-assets.html) in the asset editor.
 * **Alternative text for accessibility** - This field allows you to define a description of the image for visually impaired users.
   * **Inherit alternative text from page** - This option uses the alternative description of the linked asset value of the `dc:description` metadata in DAM or of the current page if no asset is linked.